-P(f) is equal to G(f) (the Fourier transform of the object) for SNRi or H(f) (the Fourier transform of the edge) for $Edge\ SNRi$.
+P(f) is equal to G(f) (Equation (19); the Fourier transform of the object) for SNRi or H(f) (Equation (24); the Fourier transform of the edge) for $Edge\ SNRi$.

 Figures 28 and 29 show the transfer functions for matched filters for SNRi or Edge SNRi.
-The Edge SNRi matched filter and the USM+LPF Image Processing filter designed to approximate it (Figure 30) have response peaks around 0.20 Cycles/Pixel.
+The Sharpening + LPF filter designed to approximate it (closest to Edge SNRi; Figure 30) has a response peak near 0.20 Cycles/Pixel.